 - Click the downward arrow beside the Time scale field to display the drop-down list, and then select a predefined time scale (range).

-After you "scope in" to a specific range, the whole timeline redraws to show only the specific time scale that you selected, and the log lines for the selected period display in the log viewer.
+After you "scope in" to a specific range, the whole timeline redraws to show only the specific time scale that you selected, and the log lines for the selected period display in the Log Viewer.

 Optionally, you can scope in yet further in that selected time scale to see an even more granular set of log lines in the viewer.
+You can not use the Time scale selector to zoom in further than your current time frame selection.

 To zoom back out to a broader time scale, click the downward arrow beside the Time scale field to display the drop-down list, and then select a predefined time scale (range).